 The house was not listed in the 1936 and 1937 Blue Books and was shown as vacant in the 1935 and 1936 City Directories.

-In the fall of 1936, 291 Marlborough was purchased from Fannie Lang by Forrester Andrew Clark and his wife, Katharine Lee (Burrage) Clark.
-They transaction was reported in the Boston Globe on November 3, 1936.
-F. A. and K. B. Clark are shown as the owners of 291 Marlborough on the 1938 Bromley map.
+On October 28, 1936, 291 Marlborough was acquired from Fannie Lang by Forrester Andrew Clark and his wife, Katharine Lee (Burrage) Clark.
 They also maintained a home in Ipswich, which previously had been their primary residence.

 Forrester Clark was an investment banker, managing partner with H. C. Wainwright & Company.

 The Clarks continued to live at 291 Marlborough until about 1941, after which they made their home in Hamilton.
 He enlisted in the US Army during World War II and was discharged with the rank of Brigadier General.

 In January of 1942, Forrester Clark applied for (and subsequently received) permission to repair fire damage to the third floor of 291 Marlborough.

 By 1942, 291 Marlborough was the home of Arthur Lambert Hobson, a paper manufacturer, and his wife, Alice Carey (Gale) Hobson.
 They also maintained a home at Little Boar’s Head in New Hampshire, which previously had been their primary residence.
 Their son and daughter-in-law, Philip Noyes Hobson and Katherine (Dines) Hobson, lived with them in 1942.

 Arthur and Alice Hobson continued to live at 291 Marlborough until about 1945, but had moved to the Hotel Puritan at 390 Commonwealth by the time of his death in November of 1946.